-Greg Stone, vice president of Global Marine Programs at the New England Aquarium, helped initiate the drive to establish the protected area, and has been involved in the project ever since.
+Greg Stone, Senior Vice President for Marine Programs + Chief Ocean Scientist at Conservation International, helped initiate the drive to establish the protected area, and has been involved in the project ever since.
 Julie Shaw spoke with him about the project.

 Q: You first visited Kiribati in 2000, is that right?

 A: I first visited the Phoenix Islands with an expeditionary team to survey the islands in 2000.
 We returned in 2002 to conduct a second survey of the islands.
 Other members of the team have visited since.

 A: Yes!
 The condition of the reefs and the quantities of fish and invertebrates mesmerized seasoned scientists.
 The most remarkable element for me was the large numbers of sharks, indicative of a healthy reef system.
 Sadly, in most of the world, shark populations have been decimated by the shark fin trade.

 Q: Did you immediately recognize the significance of the area?

 A: It definitely left us in awe and gave us the inspiration to work to protect such a remarkable place.
 The level of biodiversity is significant in itself because it signals the protection afforded to this place by its remote location.